Save 30% on online shipping anywhere in Canada and the US!

 Oil

 Oil is able to quench heated metals much more rapidly than compressed air.
-To quench with oil, a heated part is lowered into a tank that is filled with some type of oil.
+To quench with oil, a heated part is lowered into a tank filled with oil.
 The oil can also be flushed through the part.
 Different types of oil are often used depending on the application because of their varying cooling rates and flash points.

 Water

-Water is able to quench heated metals rapidly as well.
+Water can quench heated metals rapidly as well.
 It can cool a metal even faster than oil.
-In a fashion similar to oil quenching, a tank is filled with water and the heated metal is submerged in it.
+Like oil quenching, a tank is filled with water and the heated metal is submerged in it.
 It can also be flushed through a part.
-One benefit of water is that flammability of the media is not a concern.
+One benefit of water is that the flammability of the media is not a concern.

 Brine